ThomasKaiser/sbc-bench/README.md

 ### [tinymembench](https://github.com/ssvb/tinymembench)

-Unlike other 'RAM benchmarks' *tinymembench* checks for both memory bandwidth and latency in a lot of variations.
+Unlike other 'RAM benchmarks' *tinymembench* checks for both memory bandwidth **and** latency in a lot of variations so it's even possible to get some insights about internal cache sizes.
 It also measures multiple times and if sample standard deviation exceeds 0.1%, it is shown in brackets next to the result.
 So it's pretty easy to spot background activity ruining benchmark results.

 On big.LITTLE systems we pin execution one time to a little and one time to a big core to know the difference this makes.
 For the sake of simplicity we output *memcpy* and *memset* numbers at the end of the benchmark.
 On an *overclocked* RPi 3 B+ (arm_freq=1570, over_voltage=4, core_freq=500, sdram_freq=510, over_voltage_sdram=2) this will look like this